Most people who love and use spices are unaware that they deliver on so much more than just flavor; they can be powerful healing agents as well.

 Some great ways to add ginger to your diet:

-- Add ginger to your next homemade salad dressing (see recipe HERE)
+- Add powdered or grated ginger to your next homemade salad dressing for a flavor kick

 - Add grated ginger and fresh orange juice to puréed sweet potatoes

 - Spice up your healthy sautéed vegetables by adding freshly minced ginger

 - Use in desserts!
 Try our Ginger Cranberry Pear Crisp HERE

 - Drop a chunk in your smoothies, such as our Pear Ginger Smoothie and Tahini Mocha Smoothie